cybrown/runpack/README.md

  * Works with any framework installable via npm, such as angular.js, angular2 or react
  * Uses hashes for cache-busting
  * History API fallback enabled by default
+ * Proxy unresolved requests to a backend server